 If your thermostat isn’t giving a sign to your AC to work, it won’t switch on.

 The first step is checking it’s set to “cool” and not “heat.”
 Otherwise your AC might not turn on.
-Or you may have warm air blowing from vents being the heater is going instead.
+You may also have warm air blowing from vents being the heater is going instead.

 If you rely on a digital thermostat:

 - Put in new batteries if the monitor is clear.
 If the readout is displaying jumbled letters, replace the thermostat.